Civil township: Southern states

-In the Southern United States, outside cities and towns there is generally no local government other than the county.
+In the Southern U.S., outside cities and towns there is generally no local government other than the county.

-North Carolina
+Arkansas and North Carolina

+Arkansas townships are the divisions of a county.
+Each township includes unincorporated areas; some may have incorporated cities or towns within part of their boundaries.
+Arkansas townships have limited purposes in modern times.
+However, the U.S. census does list Arkansas population based on townships (sometimes referred to as "county subdivisions" or "minor civil divisions").
+Townships are also of value for historical purposes in terms of genealogical research.
+Each town or city is within one or more townships in an Arkansas county based on census maps and publications.

 North Carolina is no exception to that rule, but it does have townships as minor geographical subdivisions of counties, including both unincorporated territory and also land within the bounds of incorporated cities and towns (as well as the extraterritorial jurisdiction of municipalities).
 Every county is divided into townships as mandated since the North Carolina Constitution of 1868.
 Some urbanized counties such as Mecklenburg County (Charlotte) now number their townships (e.g. "Township 12") rather than using names.
 Townships all over the state used to have some official organization and duties but now are only considered ceremonial divisions of each county.
 Township names are still used quite extensively at the county government level in North Carolina as a way of determining and dividing up areas for administrative purposes; primarily for collecting county taxes, determining fire districts (e.g. Lebanon Township in Durham County gives its name to the Lebanon Volunteer Fire Department), for real estate purposes such as categorizing land deeds, land surveys and other real estate documents, and for voter registration purposes.
 In most areas of North Carolina that are outside any municipal limit (outside cities or towns), townships are used to determine voter polling places, and in most instances county election boards divide up their voter precincts by township.
 However, there is no government per se at the township level in North Carolina, and there are no elected or appointed offices associated with townships.

 Western states

 Utah

-In 2015 Utah created a form of civil township called a metro township.
-While each metro township has a mayor and township council, and manage a budget, and cannot be annexed without its permission, its powers of taxation are limited, and must contract with other municipalities or municipal shared-service districts for most municipal services (police, for example).
-The five metro townships—all located in Salt Lake County—are Kearns, Magna, Copperton, Emigration Canyon and White City.
+Between 2015 and 2024, Utah had a form of civil township called a metro township.
+Each metro township had a mayor, council, and a budget, and could not be annexed without its permission.
+Its powers of taxation were limited, and it had to contract with other municipalities or municipal shared-service districts for most municipal services like police.
+In May 2024 the five metro townships, all located in Salt Lake County, were incorporated as a cities or towns as a result of Utah's House Bill 35.

-States with civil townships
+States with civil towns or townships

 As of 2012, there were 16,360 organized town or township governments in the following 21 states: